u0705475/IS-6812-001-Fall-2025/README.md

 Tips and notes
 - If a script expects a filename that differs from what you downloaded, either rename the CSVs in data/raw/ or update the filename references inside src/preprocess.py.
-- The 5‑fold cross‑validation used for the reported experiments trades off runtime vs. estimate stability; for final model training consider increasing folds if computational resources allow.
+- The 5‑fold cross‑validation used for the reported experiments trades off runtime vs. stability; for final model training consider increasing folds if computational resources allow.
 - Keep data/ listed in .gitignore to avoid committing sensitive or large files.

 Summary of results